RapidSoftwareSolutions/Marketplace-LuminarFlightData-Package/README.md

 | gufi   | String     | Required: GUFI of the flight to look up e.g. `761b728a-9a50-4222-8325-8be4a1574241`

 ## LaminarFlightData.getFlightDelayByGUFI
-Retrieves the most complete picture of a single flight using an extended version of FIXM 3.0.
-Completed flights will remain accessible in the API for 3 hours after the flight has landed.
+Retrieves the delay for a single flight.
+Available in both JSON and XML.
+Completed flights will remain accessible in the API for 6 hours after the flight has landed.
 Note that the example GUFI below will not work; you will need a current one from one of the other API calls (e.g. Flights by Airline).

 | Field  | Type       | Description
 |--------|------------|----------